 There is growing evidence that links the flu to both heart attack and stroke.
-A study published earlier this year in the New England Journal of Medicine cited that heart attacks are six times more likely in the seven days following a flu diagnosis.
+A study published in the New England Journal of Medicine cited that heart attacks are six times more likely in the seven days following a flu diagnosis.
 The good news however, getting a flu vaccine not only helps prevent the flu, but can reduce the risk of heart attack, stroke, heart failure or other major heart events.

 The flu does your heart no good

 We’re all familiar with the aches, lethargy and general ickiness of the flu.
 A highly contagious respiratory viral infection, the flu quickly and easily spreads when an infected person coughs or sneezes, catapulting those pesky germs through the air as far as three-to-six feet away!
 Influenza can cause high fever, chills, sore throat and in some people, nausea and vomiting.
 Most of us in good health moan and groan, but weather the flu and get better after about a week or so.
 For the very young, older folks and people with other medical problems – especially those with heart disease – the flu poses a bigger threat.

 The flu can be especially dangerous for people with heart disease, potentially making them much sicker.
 In fact, according to the Centers for Disease Control (CDC), about half of adults hospitalized with flu during the 2017-2018 flu season had heart disease.